guilherme-pereira/tassel4-poly/README.md

 ./tassel4-poly/run_pipeline.pl -fork1 -DiscoverySNPCallerPlugin -i mergedTBT/myStudy.tbt.shrt -sh -m topm/myMasterTags.topm -mUpd topm/myMasterTagsWithVariants.topm -vcf -o vcf/raw/myGBSGenos_chr+ -mnF 0.8 -p myPedigreeFile.ped -mnMAF 0.02 -mnMAC 100000 -ref MyReferenceGenome.fa -sC 1 -eC 10 -endPlugin -runfork1
 ```

 Remember to change the file extension `*.byte` to `*.shrt` where needed in subsequent plugins.
-Also, notice that VCF files returned by Tassel4-Poly contains genotype calls as in a diploid species.
+Also, notice that VCF files returned by Tassel4-Poly still contains genotype calls as in a diploid species.
 In order to get quantitative (dosage) genotype calls for polyploid species as provided by [SuperMASSA](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030906) software, you may want to use the VCF files as input data in the [VCF2SM](https://github.com/guilherme-pereira/vcf2sm) pipeline.

 ## Cite